Governance and State Building in Developing Countries

 Modular value: 20 credits

 This module looks at the link between governance and state-building in developing countries, with a special focus on development policy.
 We will discuss aspects of good governance, specifically dealing with political development, the role of the state, corruption, citizenship and the role of service delivery.
+Cross-cutting themes include governance, inclusion and exclusion, and other actors outside the state (including the international community).
 We will also look at the relationship between state-building and peace-building in countries that have experienced conflict.

-We will explore these issues in the context of different types of states, including both ‘resilient’ and ‘failed’ states, and different levels of civic engagement.
-We will also critically evaluate the theory of the emergence of ‘governance states’, states that are evolving to suit the good governance agenda, supported by donors, rather than evolving to suit the needs of citizens themselves.
+We will explore these issues in the context of different types of states, including both ‘resilient’ and ‘failed’ states, drawing on diverse case studies drawn from developing and transition countries, and different levels of civic engagement.
+Finally, we will assess the implications of applying the governance paradigm to difficult environments and consider the challenges posed to state-building efforts in these contexts.

 By the end of the module you will be able:

 - Describe and explain the link between governance and state-building in developing countries at the national, regional and international levels of analysis.